 You may be more familiar with the sympathetic nervous system (SNS) and its fight-or-flight stress response.
 The rest-and-digest function of the PNS is how the body balances the stress response—at least that’s what happens when the body is healthy and resilient.

-The problem is that the farther we get from our health and wellness, the less able the body is to self-correct.
-The body can get lost when it passes a stress threshold; it “forgets” how to flip that internal switch that shifts SNS to PNS dominance.
+The problem is that the farther you get from your health and wellness—from a balanced state—the less able your body is to self-correct.
+Your body can get lost when it passes a stress threshold; it “forgets” how to flip that internal switch that shifts SNS to PNS dominance.

 Reminding the body of what it knows best

-Reiki treatment reminds the body of what it already knows, its own self-healing competence.
-And although more research is needed, the results of a program evaluation from hospital out-patient Reiki classes suggest that this is just as true for self-treatment as for treatment received from others.
+Reiki treatment reminds your body of what it already knows, its own self-healing competence.
+And although more research is needed, the results of a program evaluation from hospital out-patient Reiki classes suggest that’s just as true for self-treatment as for treatment received from others.

-Having a basic understanding of the mechanics — or even a plausible model — helps people appreciate how practical Reiki treatment is.
-It helps to demystify the practice, and make it more accessible.
+Having a basic understanding of the mechanics—or even a plausible model—helps people appreciate how practical Reiki treatment is.
+It helps to demystify Reiki practice, and make it more accessible.

-If you are not yet trained, but would like to practice, Reiki Classes: What’s Right for You will help you take the next step.
-My book REIKI: A Comprehensive Guide has an entire chapter devoted to each level of practice, and you can read about my classes here.
+If you are not yet Reiki-trained, but would like to self practice, Reiki Classes: What’s Right for You will help you take the next step.
+There are no standards for Reiki practice and wide variation among Reiki professionals, and that article will help you be an informed consumer.
+If you want more detail, my book REIKI: A Comprehensive Guide has an entire chapter devoted to each level of practice.
+I offer in-person Reiki classes in New York City and teach small group, live, interactive Reiki Self Care in a videoconference format.

 So why aren’t you practicing Reiki self-treatment?